HarshGundecha/cheatsheet_and_doc/Vue+/vue_basics.md

 	cd <app-name>
 	yarn serve
 	````
-- add all dependencies like babel, eslint, vue-router etc before starting development
+- add all dependencies like axios, babel, eslint, vue-router etc before starting development
 - happy development
 - NOTE : Tested on mint, works on windows wsl too but hot reload won't work

-# helpers
+# new Vue project
+new project + github + exsiting template to vue template guide.
+- create github repo with readme, license, and gitignore
+- update gitignore of repo with gitignore of a latest vue project
+- pull repo to local dir
+- create new vue project as per reference in this doc
+- move vue project files(check conflicts) to pulled repo -> commit for new vue project
+- copy template folder(if any) to assets folder -> make commit for adding template and assets
+- create components for navbar, sidebar, footer etc
+- refer to how to turn nornal template to vue template for reference
+- move the created components to pulled repo, test it, if works -> commit a basic page with all vue components

+# html to vue template
+- select template, download zip and extract it
+- create new vue project
+- move extracted template folder in assets folder of vue project
+- choose a very simple page(call it starter page) that consist things that will be used in most pages like header, footer, sidebar with some menus etc
+- import all local css and js from starter page in main.js of vue project
+- check and update index page in vue from starter page in template like meta tag or online css, js include's link or script tags etc
+- break starter page into seperate components like header, footer, sidebar, contentwrapper etc
+- import and consume all this components in app.vue component
+- run the vue app, test and debug(if needed)

+# helper tools and tech.
-- vue have vuex as a state management library that works with vue
+- **vuex** as a state management library that works with vue
+- **vue-router** for routing management of vue project
-- we have vue.js devtools as chrome extension to view and debug our vue app in chrome
+- **vue.js devtools** as chrome extension to view and debug our vue app in chrome
-- we have vetur as a vscode extension for easing vue developmet
+- **vetur** as a vscode extension for easing vue developmet
-	- after installing just write scaffold and hit tab and it will generate all three tags in a component
+	- after installing just write vue and hit tab and it will generate all three tags in a component
 - try prettier extension

 # vue router
 - when using router we use router-link tag instead of usual a tag of html
 - allows mapping of path with components